 Western Springs Park and Lake Near Auckland Zoo

-The lake takes the majority of the park and it is surrounded by a safe 1.8 km easy walking track.
+The lake makes up the majority of the park and it is surrounded by a safe 1.8 km easy walking track.
 It takes around half an hour to complete the route while enjoying native trees and animal wildlife.
-Some of the trees were super high and made a great sunshade while the wind was making a nice breeze.
-I watched wild lilies dancing in the water, willow trees, kapuka trees and cabbage trees.
+Some of the trees are super high and make a great sunshade and include willow trees, kapuka trees and cabbage trees.

 - Free Entrance

 - Bus number 133 available from 58 Hobson Street

 - Car Park available next to the park

 - Great for family time, picnics and relaxing

 - Dogs not allowed

 - Don't feed the birds